vorburger/opendaylight-etcd/README.md

 * _But I love ODL’s current datastore!_ This project, if successful, will be an alternative to and existing in parallel with the current implementation likely for a long time.

-### About etcd
+### About alternatives

-* _What is etcd?_ [etcd](https://coreos.com/etcd/) is a distributed [key value store](https://en.wikipedia.org/wiki/Key-value_database) that provides a reliable way to store data across a cluster of machines.
-Communication between etcd machines is handled via the Raft consensus algorithm.

-* _Why etcd?_ Among many other users, etcd is the database used in Kubernetes (and its distributions such as OpenShift).
-It makes sense to align ODL to this.
-With the Core OS acquisition, Red Hat has etcd expertise.

 * _Why not XYZ as a KV DB?_ There are a number of other Key Value DBs.
 Some of the code from this project likely is a good basis for you to write adapters from YANG to other KV DBs.
 Have fun!

 * _Why not just replace the Akka persistence LevelDB plugin currently used in CDS to something else like MongoDB?_  : Not sure that I see how an architecture where you keep Akka and would replace LevelDB (a node local single user embedded KV) to a remote multi user DB makes much sense.
 Using something like MongoDB as a data store like this project does for etcd perhaps makes more sense; see question above.
 You can, of course, just use MongoDB or whatever else you like (JDBC if you must, anything you fancy...)
 INSTEAD of a YANG-based data store, if that meets your requirements.

+### About etcd

+* _What is etcd?_ [etcd](https://coreos.com/etcd/) is a distributed [key value store](https://en.wikipedia.org/wiki/Key-value_database) that provides a reliable way to store data across a cluster of machines.
+Communication between etcd machines is handled via the Raft consensus algorithm.

+* _Why etcd?_ Among many other users, etcd is the database used in Kubernetes (and its distributions such as OpenShift).
+It makes sense to align ODL to this.
+With the Core OS acquisition, Red Hat has etcd expertise.

 * _I [read somewhere online](https://coreos.com/etcd/docs/latest/learning/api_guarantees.html) that "etcd clients may have issues with operations that time out (network disruption for example) and will not send an abort respond".
 How do we plan on dealing with this?_  This will cause a timeout at [the GRPC layer](https://grpc.io) internally, which will lead to a failure on the MD SAL (commit) operation, which will be propagated to the ODL application client - as it should; all good.